behnamasadi/cpp_tutorials/docs/rvalue_lvalue_prvalue_xvalue_glvalue_move_semantic.md

 # Value Categories
-Every c++ expression (an operator with its operands, a literal, a variable name, etc.)  is characterized by two properties: a **type** and a **value category (i.e rvalue, lvalue)**.
+Every c++ expression (an operator with its operands, a literal, a variable name, etc.)  is characterized by two properties:
+1. **type**.
+2. **value category (i.e rvalue, lvalue)**.

 # lvalue
 lvalue is an object that occupies some identifiable address in memory (heap, stack) and **not** in CPU register. lvalues can be written on the left of assignment operator (=).

 # rvalue
-rvalue is, the simple explanation is that it doesn't have a memory address.
-E.g. the number 6 Explicit rvalue defined using **&&** most useful place for rvalue is overloading copy constructor and copy assignment operator.
+rvalue is, the simple explanation is that it doesn't have a memory address. i.e. the number 4.
+Explicit rvalue defined using **&&** most useful place for rvalue is overloading copy constructor and copy assignment operator.

-consider the following vector class:
+In C++11 `&&` means a `r-value` reference.
+If a function has such a parameter, it is a reference to an argument that is about to be destroyed.
+Now consider the following vector class:

 ```cpp
 class Vector